wallabag/wallabag/en/admin/backup.md

 ## Pictures

-The pictures retrieved by wallabag are stored under web/assets/images (the images storage will be implemented in wallabag 2.2).
+The pictures retrieved by wallabag are stored under `web/assets/images`.